-The expectation is that the children will focus on reading, spelling and multiplication tables, five days a week for ten minutes each- we would greatly appreciate your support with this.
+Children should focus on reading, spelling and multiplication tables (where needed), five days a week for ten minutes each- we would greatly appreciate your support with this.

-Mathletics, Times Tables Rockstars, and Spelling Shed activities will also be set-children have log-in details recorded in their Home School Diaries.
+Mathletics, TimesTables Rockstars and Spelling Shed activities will also be set regularly- children have log-in details recorded in their Home School Diaries.
 However, your child may receive differentiated spellings.
 If you have any questions, please see your class teacher.